Kamensky124/Kamensky124/README.md

   </tr>
     </table>

-I like to implement real projects and increase their efficiency by optimizing work with data and automation.
-Previously, I improved local accounting systems, including SAP and legacy oracle- and excel-based systems at large enterprises.
+<p>I like to implement real projects and increase their efficiency by optimizing work with data and automation.
+Previously, I improved local accounting systems, including SAP and legacy oracle- and excel-based systems at large enterprises.</p>
-Since November 2022, I have changed my specialization to frontend web development.
+<p>Since November 2022, I have changed my specialization to frontend web development.</p>
-Javascript and its frameworks attract me with its wide application in a variety of industries.
-So now I'm studying it hard, solving katas on Codewars for the best use of my accumulated experience in business.
+<p>Javascript and its frameworks attract me with its wide application in a variety of industries.
+So now I'm studying it hard, solving katas on Codewars for the best use of my accumulated experience in business.</p>
-I am looking for a best team or project for frontend development.
+<p>I am looking for a best team or project for frontend development.</p>
-My trail running hobby all year round increase myself productivity.
-A healthy body makes a healthy spirit :)
+<p>My trail running hobby all year round increase myself productivity.
+A healthy body makes a healthy spirit :) </p>
-I have an 8-year-old daughter and love her very much.
+<p>I have an 8-year-old daughter and love her very much.</p>